barrymun/chess/README.md

 - [x] disable right click on piece grab
 - [x] change favicon and title
 - [ ] fix move history text for promoted pawns
+- [ ] check to see if the user has deleted their playerId from localStorage?
+- [ ] make previous games viewable